sukeesh/Jarvis/PLUGINS.md

 ### Two word commands

 Take "check ram" and "check weather".
-It is possible to implement these in two different plugins:
+Of course you could create a plugin "check" and doing something like ``if 'ram' in s``.
+But it's better to create two separate plugins:

 ```
 @plugin()